Introduction to Algorithm

 Then just use ADT to “roll over” t to find s.

-We can treat x as a multidigit number u in base a, where a is just the alphabet size.
+We can treat as a multidigit number in base , where is just the alphabet size.

 So: